The Spirit of APSS

 This is the Spirit of APSS - to make the speaking pie bigger by making sure speakers are better!

 APSS is lead by the members for the members.
-Each year a new Executive Committee (Exco), lead by a President (currently Jerome Joseph) is elected to serve the association.
+Each year a new Executive Committee (Exco), lead by a President (currently Fredrik Haren) is elected to serve the association.
 It is a truth that you get from the association in proportion to what you put in, and this is another aspect of the 'Spirit of APSS' - service, because service leads to growth.

 APSS Past Presidents